jbluemink/Sitecore-Security-Rights-Reporting/README.md

 ##Using
 Go to the Sitecore Desktop (/sitecore/shell/)
-And push the left-bottom start button in the right menuu there is inside the Security Tools menu a new Security Reporting menu item
+And push the left-bottom start button in the right menu there is inside the Security Tools menu a new Security Reporting menu item

 ##To Build:
 Add Sitecore.Kernel.dll to External folder